leo-arch/clifm/src/README.md

 **Note**: Both `xstrsncpy` and `xnmalloc` are safe implementations of `strcpy(3)` and `malloc(3)` respectively and are provided by CliFM itself.

 These are just a few examples.
-There are plenty of resources out there on how to write good code.
+There are plenty of resources out there on how to write secure code.

 **2)** Manual memory management is another of the greatest (dis)advantages of C. Use a tool like `valgrind` to make sure your code is not leaking memory.
 Free `malloc`'ed memory as soon as you don't need it any more.